-The island of Lemnos has a history that counts over seven thousand years.
+The island of Lemnos (Limnos) has a history that counts over seven thousand years.
 It is this historical past combined with the vast and unexplored beauty of the island that inspired us to create the village hotel you visit, reviving the old mansions with great love and care.

 Delve into the history of our Residences, and discover the uniqueness of each by unraveling their story.